hp77-creator/dotfiles/Readme.md

 <details>
 <summary><strong>Backstory</strong></summary>
-I fell in love with Vim and type of speed that it provides me and also the independence from the mouse in the process.
+I fell in love with Vim and type of speed that it provides me and also the independence from the mouse.
-But all of these were limited to just my editor or when I was writing code.
+But the benefit was limited to only editor or when I was writing code.
 I wanted a system where Vim like keybindings are everywhere.
-I dig up internet for that and came across the beautiful community of [Unixporn](www.reddit.com/r/unixporn), where different Linux users from across globe share their desktop customizations and from there I got to know of [DistroTube(DT)](https://www.youtube.com/channel/UCVls1GmFKf6WlTraIb_IaJg), this guy has a lot of videos on window manager and configs and what not.
+I dig up internet to look for solutions which will make me use vim-like keybindings everywhere and came across the beautiful community of [Unixporn](www.reddit.com/r/unixporn), where different Linux users from around globe share their desktop customizations(known as rice) and from there I got to know of [DistroTube(DT)](https://www.youtube.com/channel/UCVls1GmFKf6WlTraIb_IaJg), this guy has a lot of videos on window manager and configs and what not.
 I looked functionalities of different windows manager but only Xmonad caught my eye because of its simplicity and Vim like keybindings and Here I am. :laughing: .
 </details>